adamoutler/HassOSArgonOneAddon/argonOne/DOCS.md

 Set your fan ranges appropriately.

-- **LowRange** Minimum Temperature to turn oon 33%.
+- **LowRange** Minimum Temperature to turn on 33%.
 Anything lower will turn off.
 - **MediumRange** to be the temperature divider between 33 and 66%.
 - **HighRange** to be the maximum temperature before 100% fan.